Sheena (TV series): Premise

 Sheena's parents were archaeologists who died in the jungle when she was about six years old, orphaning their daughter Cheryl Hamilton (as explained in the episode "Stranded in the Jungle"; otherwise, Sheena remembers nothing of her parents, or of her pre-Africa childhood).
-She was taken in by Kali, a local Shamaness of a tribe who brought her up; five years ago, she was taught how to morph into birds and other animals, thus acquiring their abilities, up to and including flight.
+She was taken in by Kali, a local Shamaness of a tribe who brought her up and called her Sheena.
+The girl grew into a strong, beautiful woman and, five years ago, was taught how to change her shape.
+She can morph into most creatures of the jungle, thus acquiring their abilities, up to and including flight.
 She also befriended animals such as zebra Marika, elephant Chango and monkey Tiki.
 Moreover, she became a mythical creature called "The Darak'na" who relies on people's fear of the unknown.
 For this, she covers herself in a dark liquid mud which allows her to be largely unseen in the low light of the jungle.
 With above-average strength, agility and speed—and armed with a pair of bone-clawed gloves—she is a formidable one-woman fighting force.
 She does kill sometimes.

 In the first episode, she meets Matt Cutter (John Allen Nelson) who runs a safari business by air, water and land.
 In his youth, Cutter had a promising career as a football player till a knee injury ruined it (he has no apparent injury now).
 He joined the CIA, being code-named "Jericho" and fought as a mercenary.
 He was a first class sniper but an accident meant he killed an innocent person which caused him to abandon his old life for the life he now leads.

 On their first meeting, Sheena is not sure what side Cutter is on, as she is a protector of the jungle and Cutter seems willing to do anything for money.
 He is unknowingly helping criminals.
-Within several episode, Cutter became more responsible, and less booze- and money-oriented.
+Over the course of the first few episodes, Cutter became more responsible, and less booze- and money-oriented.
 Sometimes there is chemistry between Sheena and Cutter, hinting at a development of their relationship, and at other times, the plotline appears to show a platonic friendship.
 This is notable in an episode where she meets an old "Agency" friend of Cutter's and a deeper level intimacy is suggested than in any of the scenes with Cutter.

 Mendelsohn is a run-down buddy of Cutter's who services his plane and does odd jobs for him.
-The three come up against the local petty tyrant, would be dictators, small armies, a police officer who cannot wholly be trusted, evil tribesmen, evil foreigners, people from their past, assorted traps, etc.
+The three come up against the local petty tyrant, would-be dictators, small armies, a police officer who cannot wholly be trusted, evil tribesmen, evil foreigners, people from their past, assorted traps, etc.